-A child with autism can live in a very stressed state.
-Transitions, sensory overload, confusion reading facial expressions or a change in routine can leave your child feeling extremely anxious and super stressed out.
-If your child has difficulty expressing their emotions they can become even more stressed, leading to challenging behaviours such as crying, hitting, screaming or biting.
+Autistic children can live in a very stressed state.
+Transitions, sensory overload or a change in routine can leave a child feeling anxious and stressed.
+If your child has difficulty expressing and regulating their emotions they can become even more stressed, leading to challenging meltdown behaviours such as hitting, screaming or biting.

 - change to normal routine – e.g. a cancelled after-school activity

-- change to the environment – e.g. a change in classroom, rearranging furniture or moving house
+- change to the environment – e.g. a change in classroom, rearranging furniture or moving house/school

 - sensory overload – e.g. loud unexpected sounds